dionroloff/ctfs/who_is_admin/README.md

 ![2](png/2.png)

 This doesn’t give me much info to work with but I want to keep exploring the possibility of using a SQL injection.
 I open up SQLMAP and run it at the default level 1 (out of 5).
-Below is the output, telling us that on a basic test the “id” parameter may be injectable and that the backend database management system is SQLite:
+Below is the output, telling us that on a basic test the `id` parameter may be injectable and that the backend database management system is SQLite:

 ![3](png/3.png)

-It finally spits out the following table of users, their respective ids, anmes, roles, emails, and hased passwords.
+It finally spits out the following table of users, their respective ids, names, roles, emails, and hashed passwords.

 ![4](png/4.png)

-Out of all twenty users, one is an admin.
-I try `Ryan` as the flag, which it wasn’t.
-Typing the email `ryan@secret.org` I have more luck and get the flag.
+Out of all twenty users I try the only admin email `ryan@secret.org` and this is the flag.